-Proposition 16.
+Proposition 10.1.
 The computation of an approximation of the p-adic L-series of E for an odd prime p of good reduction produces an upper bound on the rank r of the Mordell-Weil group $E(\mathbb{Q})$.

-By searching for points of small height on E at the same time, one also obtains a lower bound on the rank r.
-Simultaneously one can increase the precision of the computation of the p-adic L-function in order to try to lower the bound b.
-Eventually the lower bound is equal to the upper bound, unless the p-adic Birch and Swinnerton-Dyer Conjecture 5 or 6 is false.
-This is very similar to the algorithm described in Proposition 1, except that we do know here that our upper bounds are unconditional.
-But we do not know if the algorithm terminates after finitely many steps.
-Summarizing we can claim the following.
+By searching for points of small height on E, we also obtain a lower bound on the rank r.
+Simultaneously, we can increase the precision of the computation of the p-adic L-function in order to try to lower the bound b.
+Eventually, the lower bound is equal to the upper bound, unless the p-adic BSD Conjecture 5.1 or 5.2 is false.
+This is similar to the conditional algorithm described in Proposition 2.2, except that we do know here that our upper bounds are unconditional.
+We do not know unconditionally that this procedure terminates after finitely many steps.
+Summarizing, we can claim the following.

-Proposition 17.
-Let E be an elliptic curve, and assume that there is a prime p of good reduction such that the p-adic Birch and Swinnerton-Dyer conjecture is true.
+Proposition 10.2.
+Let E be an elliptic curve, and assume that there is a prime p of good reduction such that the p-adic BSD conjecture is true.
 Then there is an algorithm that computes the rank r of E using p-adic L-functions.

-Of course, the algorithm for computing bounds on the rank r using m-descents has the same properties: it tries to determine the rank by searching for points and by bounding r from above by the rank of the various m-Selmer groups.
-Unless all the p-primary parts of the Tate-Shafarevich group are infinite this algorithm returns the rank r after a finite number of steps.
+Of course, the procedure for computing bounds on the rank r using m-descents has the same properties: it tries to determine the rank by searching for points and by bounding r from above by the rank of the various m-Selmer groups.
+Unless all the p-primary parts of the Tate-Shafarevich group are infinite, this procedure returns the rank r after a finite number of steps.

-But the two algorithms are fundamentally different, since the m-descent algorithm is fast and there are optimized implementations for m = 2, 3, 4, but it would be extremely time-consuming for larger m, e.g., $m \ge 7$.
-(In fact, nobody has yet implemented and run a program that computes general 7-descents.)
+But the two algorithms are fundamentally different, since the m-descent algorithm is fast and there are optimized implementations for small m, but it would be prohibitively time-consuming for larger m (e.g., $m \ge 13$).
+In contrast, computing the p-adic L-series even for p around 1000 is reasonably efficient, assuming one can compute the relevant modular symbols spaces.

-10.1 Technical remarks

-The second condition on the prime p is too strict.
+10.1.
+Technical remarks.
+The second condition above (good reduction) on the prime p is too strict.
 We may actually allow primes of multiplicative reduction, too.
-Of course in the exceptional case, when E has split multiplicative reduction, the upper bound b on the order of vanishing of the p-adic L-function $\mathcal{L}p(E,T)$ at T=0 satisfies $b \ge r+1$.
+Of course, in the exceptional case, when E has split multiplicative reduction, the upper bound b on the order of vanishing of the p-adic L-function $\mathcal{L}p(E,T)$ at T = 0 satisfies $b \ge r + 1$.

-Note that, assuming that the p-adic Birch and Swinnerton-Dyer conjecture holds, it is easy to predict the needed precision in the computation of the p-adic L-series.
-So one can actually compute immediately with the precision which should be sufficient and concentrate on the search for points of small heights.

-For all practical purposes, one has to take p as small as possible.
-The computation of the leading term of $\mathcal{L}p(E,T)$ for curves of higher rank r is very time-consuming for large p.
-Also one should avoid primes p with supersingular or split multiplicative reduction as there the needed precision is much higher and the computation of b is much slower.
+Note that, assuming that the p-adic BSD conjecture holds, it is easy to predict the needed precision in the computation of the p-adic L-series.
+So we can compute immediately with the precision that should be sufficient and concentrate on the search for points of small heights.
+For practical purposes, we take p as small as possible.
+The computation of the leading term of $\mathcal{L}p(E,T)$ using the algorithm of Section 3 for curves of higher rank r is time-consuming for large p.
+Also, we should avoid primes p with supersingular or split multiplicative reduction as there the needed precision is much higher and the computation of b is much slower.

 Also the speed of the computation of $\mathcal{L}p(E,T)$ using modular symbols depends on the size of the conductor.
-As the conductor grows, the determination of the rank, when it is larger than 1, using the descent method becomes much more efficient than the use of p-adic L-series.
+As the conductor grows, the determination of the rank, when it is larger than 1, using the descent method becomes much more efficient than the use of p-adic L-series computed using modular symbols following the linear algebra algorithm of [Cre97].
 However, using p-adic L-series may provide an advantage when considering families of quadratic twists.